nicbou/nicolasbouliane.com/content/blog/moving-from-canada-to-germany.md

 The [health insurance requirements](https://allaboutberlin.com/guides/german-visa-health-insurance) for German visas are pretty hard to navigate.
 I speak from experience.
 I wrote a very detailed guide on [how to choose health insurance](https://allaboutberlin.com/guides/german-health-insurance).
 You should read that first.

 On All About Berlin, I usually recommend people to [work with a broker](https://allaboutberlin.com/guides/german-health-insurance#insurance-brokers).
 They offer advice for free, and get paid a commission no matter which insurance you pick.
-I work with Daniel at B-Protected and [Feather](https://allaboutberlin.com/out/popsure-expats) since a long time, and I can vouch for them.

 ### Taxes